 Each month, we take in between 600 and 800 dogs from partner shelters.
 AHS isn’t the only animal welfare organization in Midwest with a transport program, but we are one of the only shelters with the expertise, resources, and willingness to take in dogs that test positive for heartworm.
-Last year, we took in 350 dogs with heartworm —more than any other shelter or rescue group in Minnesota.
+In 2019, we took in 350 dogs with heartworm — more than any other shelter or rescue group in Minnesota.
 According to the ASCPA most Minnesota shelters will open their doors to 1-2 heartworm positive dogs per transport.
 At AHS, we allow up to 10% of every transport to consist of heartworm positive dogs.

 “In many of those southern shelters, more than 80% of adult dogs are heartworm positive,” says Dr. Graham Brayshaw, Chief Veterinarian at Animal Humane Society.
 “Transporting just a few of these dogs to Minnesota frees up significant resources in those communities, allowing them to focus on reducing overpopulation and preventing the needless euthanasia of animals with treatable conditions.
 Every heartworm positive dog we take in will help those source shelters save more lives.”